gabrielpalocz/Login-Bootstrap-Formik-Yup-ReactRouterDom/README.md

 # Login-bootstrap-formik-yup-react-router-dom
-In this folder you will find samples of responsive login and registration
+In this repository there are samples of responsive login and registration